bedair81/Code-NIDS-ML-KCL/README.md

 - The CTU-13 CSV files are provided in the correct format.
 For CICIDS2017, download the dataset and use the CSV files in the `ML` directory.
 - Due to the extensive training times required for the CPU-based models, we switched to CUML's GPU-accelerated models.
 Ensure that you have a compatible Nvidia GPU and the necessary RAPIDS AI environment set up to run these models.

+## Related Resources

+- **Thesis Documentation**: For a detailed exposition of the theoretical foundations, research methodology, and analysis of results for this project, please see the dissertation at [Thesis-NIDS-ML-KCL](https://github.com/bedair81/Thesis-NIDS-ML-KCL).